tillbiskup/evedata/docs/architecture.rst

     Class hierarchy of the evefile.boundaries.evefile module, providing the facade for an eveH5 file.
 Currently, the basic idea is to inherit from the ``File`` entity and extend it accordingly, adding behaviour.

-As per :numref:`Fig. %s <fig-uml_evefile_boundaries_evefile>`, the ``EveFile`` class inherits from the ``File`` class of the entities subpackage.
-Reading (loading) an eveH5 file will result in calling out to :meth:`eveH5.HDF5File.read`, followed by mapping the eveH5 contents to the data model.
+As per :numref:`Fig. %s <fig-uml_evefile_boundaries_evefile>`, the :class:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` class inherits from the :class:`File <evedata.evefile.entities.file.File>` class of the :mod:`entities <evedata.evefile.entities>` subpackage.
+Reading (loading) an eveH5 file will result in calling out to :meth:`HDF5File.read() <evedata.evefile.boundaries.eveh5.HDF5File.read>`, followed by mapping the eveH5 contents to the data model.
 Additionally, for eveH5 v7 and below, datasets for detector channels that have been redefined within one scan and scans using MPSKIP are mapped to the respective datasets accordingly.
 Last but not least, the corresponding SCML (and setup description, where applicable) are loaded and the metadata contained therein mapped to the metadata of the corresponding datasets.

 Some comments (not discussions any more, though):

 * Metadata from SCML file

   There is more information available from the SCML file (and the measurement station/beam line description - but that is generally not available when reading eveH5 files if it is not contained in the SCML).
 This information needs to be mapped to the respective metadata classes (and those classes be extended accordingly).
-This mapping will take place here, as per schema of the functional and technical layers, the ``evefile`` subpackage depends on the ``scan`` subpackage.
+This mapping will take place here, as per schema of the functional and technical layers, the :mod:`evefile <evedata.evefile>` subpackage depends on the :mod:`scan <evedata.scan>` subpackage.

 * Non-monotonic position counts in eveH5 datasets

   Due to the (intrinsic) way the engine handles scans, position counts can be non-monotonic (`#4562 <https://redmine.ahf.ptb.de/issues/4562>`_, `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_).
 However, this will usually be a problem for the analysis.
-Therefore, the sorting logic should be implemented in  the controller layer and called by the facade.
+Therefore, the sorting logic is implemented in the entities layer in the load method(s).

 eveh5 module (resource)